Service Depot: Bypassing the SafeDisc block

 3. Right-click on it and remove it.

-4. Restart your computer.
+4. Restart the computer.

 5. Go back to the Control Panel, then Windows Update.
 Manually check for updates.